 Projects underway include:

 - The value of clinical placements in Australasian dental education

 - Stress and mood states of New Zealand dental students

 - Comparing the microbiology syllabi between University of Otago and the world’s top dental schools

 - Perceptions of stressors of Bachelor of Oral Health students

 - Sustainable staff recruitment and retention in Dentistry

 - Feedback processes in the clinical dental learning environment

 - Practicing destination of past Bachelor of Dental Surgery graduates

-More information on these research projects can be found in our Dental Education Research programme profile (PDF extract from our 2017-2018 SJWRI Research Report, 780 Kb).
+More information on these research projects can be found in our Dental Education research programme profile (linked at right).